nitrogensensor/daisywrapper/README.md

 - how to set up the Google Cloud Run solution, scaling and pricing
 - and how to use it as a Java library

-Also read this slideset: https://bit.ly/daisywrapper
+Also try out this notebook https://rpubs.com/nordfalk/daisywrapper and read this slideset: https://bit.ly/daisywrapper

 # Quickstart - how to execute Daisy on a remote server